Skip To Main Content

 HOKIES ON THE WORLD STAGE

-Virginia Tech in conjunction with the Southeast Regional Training Center has developed and produced eight world team representatives.
+Virginia Tech in conjunction with the Southeast Regional Training Center has developed and produced 13 world team appearances.

 The Hokies have been well represented at the World Championships at the Senior, U23 (University), and U20 (Junior) levels.
 Blacksburg has also produced champions at the continental championship level as well as multiple placements at renowned international tournaments.